We answer questions about HIV treatment

 Questions are answered by a team of treatment advocates at i-Base.
 We are not doctors or nurses – see: Who answers these questions?

 We use everyday language to answer your question personally.
-The more information you include about your situation, the better we can do this.
+The more information you include, the better we can do this.
 For example, it helps to include your current CD4 count, whether you are on treatment and how long you have been HIV positive etc.

 Please tell us which country you live in.
 This is because guidelines and treatment are different in different parts of the world.